FrederikHartung/pokeRogueBot/README_changelog.md

 - made all Neurons non static and to components
 - added logback config for unit tests
 - added buying of pp restore items if a move ran out of pp
+- added handling for different pokemon forms with different poketypes

 ## 1.2
 - added log persistence to file system